MicrosoftDocs/power-platform/power-platform/admin/signup-for-powerapps-admin.md

 Admin center.
 More information: [Capacity add-ons](capacity-add-on.md)

 > [!IMPORTANT]
 > Although, Power Apps per app plans appear in the [Microsoft 365 admin center](https://admin.microsoft.com), you shouldn’t attempt to assign them to users there.
-Power Apps per app plans must be allocated to a Common Data Service environment by an admin in Power Platform Admin center (<https://admin.powerplatform.microsoft.com>).
+Power Apps per app plans must be allocated to an environment by an admin in Power Platform Admin center (<https://admin.powerplatform.microsoft.com>).
 >
 > After per app plans are allocated to an environment, they are assigned when apps are shared with end users in the environment.